 Empress Helena had been an early convert to Christianity.
-She was enthusiastic about seeking out the places where the stories of the Gospels took place.
-Remember how the Roman Emperor Hadrian built a temple to Jupiter over the Holy Sepulcher, and a giant statue of Aphrodite on the rock where Jesus was crucified?
-Well, this remarkable woman will rectify that situation temporarily.
+She was enthusiastic about seeking out the places where the stories of the Gospels occured.
+As mentioned above, Roman Emperor Hadrian had built a temple to Jupiter over the Holy Sepulcher and a giant statue of Aphrodite on the Rock where Jesus was crucified.
+This remarkable woman would rectify the situation, at least temporarily.

 Helena sent part of the True Cross to Constantine along with the nails.
 The rest of the cross was kept in Jerusalem as a relic for Christians to visit and honor.
-These visitors were the earliest pilgrims, people who traveled, usually long distances called pilgrimages, to any place considered holy.
-It was a precident set up by the three kings, [magi or wise men], who visited Jesus after he was born in Bethlehem.
-Helena’s Jerusalem and the surrounding areas where Jesus lived and preached would be referred to as the Holy Lands.
+These early visitors, known as pilgrims, often traveled long distances to places considered holy.
+The trips were called pilgrimages.
+From Helena’s time on, Jerusalem and the surrounding areas where Jesus lived and preached were referred to as the Holy Lands.

 Another important thing Helena did was organize the building of the Church of the Holy Sepulcher in the middle of today’s Old Jerusalem.
-The church – which became the model for Christian churches throughout Europe – encompassed the two holiest sites in Christendom: the site where Jesus of Nazareth was crucified [Calvary in Latin, and Golgotha in Greek] and the tomb where Jesus was buried and resurrected.
-Helena gave it the Greek name, Church of the Anastasis, which meant Church of the Resurrection.
+The church, which afterward became the model for Christian churches throughout Europe, encompassed the two holiest sites in Christendom: the site where Jesus of Nazareth was crucified [Calvary in Latin and Golgotha in Greek] and the tomb where Jesus was buried and resurrected.
+Helena named her new church by the Greek name Church of the Anastasis, which meant Church of the Resurrection.